Your basket is currently empty!

-As the summer progresses, it will be completely normal for the blooms on your hydrangea to fade and turn brown, when this happens you should trim them off.
+As the summer progresses, hydrangea plant care may become more of a concern.
+It will be completely normal for the blooms on your hydrangea to fade and turn brown.
+When this happens you should trim them off.
 This process is called deadheading and does not harm the plant in any way; you’re simply encouraging him to put his energies into root and foliage development instead of producing seeds.
 This will ensure that your plant stays healthy and strong.

 Winter Care (for later in the year, of course!)

-To ensure your hydrangea sees the winter through and comes back blooming for the following summer, you should firstly give your plant a good cut back, focussing on the deadwood that the plant has produced.
+Winter hydrangea plant care is important to ensure they come back blooming for the following summer.
+You should firstly give your plant a good cut back, focusing on the deadwood that the plant has produced.
 Also cut away weak and dead branches.
 This will make room for new buds to come through.
 If your hydrangea is potted, bring him indoors for the winter to protect him from the elements.
 For hydrangeas planted outdoors, the aim for winter care is to protect the plant as much as possible.
 Firstly, give them a good cut back as you would if they were in a pot.
 During the Autumn add around 2-3cm of compost to the soil to give your plant enough nutrients to survive until spring.
 It’s also a great idea to insulate your plant by creating a cage around him.
 Place wooden stakes around your plant and then wrap chicken wire around them.
 Then fill this up with leaves to keep your hydrangea warm and protected through the colder months.

 Shop Hydrangeas at The Little Botanical